 Term Definition Stop Work Order/Back to Work Order An order issued by a supervisor instructing workers to cease/resume work due to unsafe/safe conditions.
 Subcontractor A sub-trade provided as part of building construction renovation and/or maintenance of facilities, equipment etc. hired by an employer to provide assistance.
 Substandard Act/Condition An act or condition that may increase the likelihood of Supervisor A person who is in charge of a workplace or has authority over a Task A portion of a job assigned to, or required of, a person.
 Time frame The period during which the action is delivered including any follow- Timely manner As quickly as possible but not more than two weeks.
 Trained An individual who has received training which has been identified in the H&S Program as a requirement by legislation, employer or Training A systematic approach to explain & demonstrate to another individual the safe & proper way to perform a task.
 Training Matrix A chart that defines training requirements, who will train, timeframes, evaluation of trainings given and how records will be kept.
 Training Record A systematic way of tracking who has received what training.
 Travel Restraint A system designed to prevent a worker from reaching a fall hazard.
 Unsafe Act Departure from an accepted, normal or correct procedure or practice, which has actually produced injury or property damage, or which had the potential for producing such loss, may be an act commission or an act of omission.
 Utility Work Protection Code Provides the fundamentals and responsibilities of work protection in the utility work.
 Ventilation The supplying and exhausting of air to an enclosed machine, room or an entire building.
 Violence The exercise of physical force by a person against a worker, in a workplace, that causes or could cause physical injury to the worker.
 A attempt to exercise physical force against a worker, in a workplace, that could cause physical injury to the worker.
-A statement or behaviour that it is reasonable for a worker to behaviour that it is reasonable for a worker to behaviour that it is reasonable for a worker to behaviour that it is reasonable for a worker to behaviour that it is reasonable for a worker to behaviour that it is reasonable for a worker to behaviour that it is reasonable for a worker to behaviour that it is reasonable for a worker to behaviour that it is not behaviour to be a statement of the behaviour that it is not behaviour to behaviour to behaviour that it is not behaviour to behaviou • A statement or behaviour that it is reasonable for a worker to interpret as a threat to exercise physical force against the worker, in a workplace, that could cause physical injury to the Visitor A person temporarily entering the workplace and may be admitted to areas generally off limits to the public.
+A statement or behaviour that it is reasonable for a worker to interpret as a threat to exercise physical force against the worker, in a workplace, that could cause physical injury to the Visitor A person temporarily entering the workplace and may be admitted to areas generally off limits to the public.
 Usually is in on business but is not under contract.
-Workplace Safety and Insurance Board (WSIB Work Protection Safeguards to be taken or outlined to ensure workers' safety.
+Workplace Safety and Insurance Board (WSIB) A workers' compensation insurer for Ontario.
+Work Protection Safeguards to be taken or outlined to ensure workers' safety.